isotopp/arista_type_7/README.md

 To make provisioning easier, I reversed the function and provide an independent PoC C implementation of the encryption function.

 This now can be turned into a pure Python function.

+# Build

+This has been tested on Ubuntu.

+I had to install

+- libtirpc-common
+- libtirpc-dev
+- libtirpc3

+to get access to `<rpc/des_encrypt>` and I had to link `-static` to make it work.
+For a PoC that is acceptable.

+# Validation

+This has been validated only with the test data provided in the Ryan Gelobter article above.